Photo of Chauvin juror wearing BLM T-shirt at march raises questions of impartiality, experts say

-On Monday, Mitchell told the Star Tribune the photo was posted on social media by his uncle in Washington, D.C., in August of last year, during the commemoration of Martin Luther King Jr.’s “I Have a Dream,” speech from 1963 in Washington.
+On Monday, Mitchell told the Star Tribune that the photo was posted on social media by his uncle in D.C. last August, during the commemoration of Martin Luther King Jr.’s “I Have a Dream” speech from 1963.

-He defended his attendance saying it was not a march for George Floyd, according to the Star Tribune.
+He defended his attendance, saying it was not a march for George Floyd, according to the Star Tribune.

 Mitchell, who is Black, is one of the 12 jurors who convicted Chauvin of murder and manslaughter in the death of Floyd on April 20, nearly a year after a viral video of the Black man pinned beneath the White officer’s knee sparked protests across the country and forced a national reckoning on race and policing.